-- Changes due to COVID-19 - CMS waived licensure requirement as long as the provider is licensed and in good standing in another state - Does not supersede state licensure requirements - States have also waived licensure requirements during the Covid-19 pandemic - E.g., Minnesota Executive Order 20-46 - Authorizes certain out-of-state healthcare professionals who hold an active license from a different state to render services in Minnesota during the peacetime emergency - E.g., Minnesota Executive Order 20-28 - Authorizes out-of-state mental health providers to treat Minnesota patients via telehealth to help ensure that the mental health needs of Minnesotans are met - E.g., CMS approval of Minnesota's state Medicaid waiver - Temporarily waives the requirement that out-of-state providers be licensed in Minnesota
+- Changes due to Covid-19 - CMS waived licensure requirement as long as the provider is licensed and in good standing in another state - Does not supersede state licensure requirements - Many states have waived licensure requirements - 41 states with waivers, 2 with waivers (not allowing new applications) & 7 without waivers).
+6 states have scaled back waivers since July. - Examples: - E.g., Minnesota Executive Order 20-46 - Authorizes certain out-of-state healthcare professionals who hold an active license from a different state to render services in Minnesota during the peacetime emergency - E.g., Minnesota Executive Order 20-28 - Authorizes out-of-state mental health providers to treat Minnesota patients via telehealth to help ensure that the mental health needs of Minnesotans are met - E.g., CMS approval of Minnesota's state Medicaid waiver - Temporarily waives the requirement that out-of-state providers be licensed in Minnesota